itzCozi/devbox/docs/src/content/docs/docs/cli.md

 - Runs a system update, then `setup_commands`
 - Installs the devbox wrapper for nice shell UX
  - Records package installations you perform inside the box to `devbox.lock` (apt/pip/npm/yarn/pnpm).
 On rebuilds, these commands are replayed to reproduce the environment.
+ - If global setting `auto_stop_on_exit` is enabled (default), `devbox up` stops the container right away if it is idle (no exposed ports and only the init process running).
+Use `--keep-running` to leave it running.
+ - When `auto_stop_on_exit` is enabled and your `devbox.json` does not specify a `restart` policy, devbox uses `--restart no` to prevent the container from auto-restarting after being stopped.

 **Examples:**
 ```bash